Your models are located in

 If you made many changes or even added a new table/collection, we recently reintroduced a programmatic way to help you manage the associated file changes:

-The version 4 of Lumber allows you via its
+Version 2.2+ of Forest CLI allows you via its

 Generate files which, after introspecting your database, appear to be missing in your folders (

 forest).
 Eg. Adding a new table and launching

 lumber update within your project directory should generate the associated models/routes & forest files

 Generate a correct project architecture for to easily manage multiple databases.
 After your onboarding (on a single database), update the

 config/databases.js file to add a new connection, launch